Gastroesophageal Reflux Disease (GERD)

 Raft-Forming Agents.
 Raft-forming reflux suppressants have been used to treat GERD for more than 30 years (Hampson 2010).
 Raft-formers are combinations of a gel-forming fiber (e.g., alginate or pectin) with an antacid buffer (commonly sodium or potassium bicarbonate).
 When the combination reaches the stomach, chemical reactions cause the release of carbon dioxide bubbles.
 These bubbles become trapped in the gelled fiber, converting it into a foam that floats on the surface of the stomach contents (hence “raft-forming” agent).
 Several studies have demonstrated that rafts reduce GERD symptoms by mechanisms independent of acid reduction.
 They can either move into the esophagus ahead of the stomach contents during reflux (protecting it from exposure) or may act as a barrier to reflux episodes (Mandel 2000).
 A recent multicenter study of patients with mild to moderate GERD symptoms demonstrated that an alginate-based raft-forming agent was as effective as the PPI omeprazole at reaching an initial heartburn-free period and reducing reflux pain (Pouchain 2012).

 The properties of raft-forming agents can be modified by adding calcium salts, which can cross-link fibers and form stiffer gels (Mandel 2000).
-Raft-formers are most effective when taken 30 minutes – 1 hour after a meal.
+Raft-formers are most effective when taken after the heaviest meal of the day.
 If taken with a meal, they can mix with stomach contents and fail to form a “raft” (Mandel 2000).